jkhaliqi/Teaching-Portfolio-Web-Resource/README.md

 #### As Part of EDS 124BR, some helpful projects/tools made in the class to help others learn coding!

-- Walking through code of drawing a house on Snap!
+- Video walk through explaining code of drawing a house on Snap!
-  - Link:
+  -